Jump to main content

 Experimental Procedure

-1. You will be building your cancer disease model using a simple programming language called Scratch.
-Create a Scratch account.
+In this experiment, you will build your cancer disease model using a simple programming language called Scratch.
+To keep track of your experiment, you can easily create a free Scratch account.

-1. In Figure 1 we see that when cells divide, the DNA from the original (mother) cell is unchanged but the daughter cell may accumulate mutations.
-In each cell division, more mutations may accumulate in the daughter cells until finally there are enough mutations that a cancer cell develops.
+To create a basic cancer disease model, the factors that cause cancer need to be represented.
+From previous research, we know that when the parent cell divides, the daughter cell can accumulate mutations (Figure 1).
+In each cell division, more mutations can accumulate in each new daughter cell until there are finally enough mutations that a cancer cell develops.
 It takes many cell divisions to get a cancer cell.

 A mother cell goes through four cell cycles.
 Each cell cycle a mutation accumulates and a new cell line is born.
 After four or more cell cycles enough mutations have accumulated to create a cancer cell which multiplies and gives rise to a tumor.
 Image Credit: Sandra Slutz, Science Buddies / Science Buddies

 Figure 1.
-Cancer comes from the accumulation of mutations over many cell cycles.
+Cancer comes from the accumulation of random mutations over many cell divisions.

 During cell division, it is possible for a daughter cell to gain a mutation.
 If so, it is likely that it undergoes apoptosis or is killed by the immune system.
 If neither of these happens, the mutation is fixed in that cell line.
 There is a chance that a cell accumulates enough mutations, over many cell divisions, that it becomes cancerous.
 Image Credit: Sandra Slutz, Science Buddies / Science Buddies